deltachat/deltachat-pages/en/help.md

   dialog.
 - In case you are using more than one device, Broadcast Lists are currently not synced between them.
+- Messages sent to broadcast lists are not encrypted.

 ### How can I share my location with my chat partners?